kkrime/portCaptureServer/README.md

 #### API interface
 For receiving the ports data **gRPC streams** are used, reasons:
-- for microservices communications, gRPC is more efficient and is widely supported
+- for microservices communications, gRPC is very efficient and is widely supported
 - gRPC streams allow the service to control the flow of data and how much the service consumes at any one time.
 This is helpful for limiting resources.

 #### Worker Threads
 On start up a number of go routines are spawned, these are the worker threads that write the incoming port data to the database.
 </br>
-The number of worker threads that are used are defined in the config files located in: `portCaptureServer/config/` and can be adjusted to suite different hardware capabilities.
+The number of worker threads that are used is defined in the config files located in: `portCaptureServer/config/` and can be adjusted to suite different hardware capabilities.
 </br></br>
 **Please note:** `portCaptureServer/app/service/*` is where the bulk of the functionality is coded.